JeovaniMartinez/Android-Utils/checklist.md

 Parts of the library of the first version of the library already revised

-* Excluding androidutils and app folders, and README.md, everything else is ready.
+* Excluding androidutils, app folders, and README.md, everything else is ready.
 * The test app is developed and tested together with the utilities, so it is excluded from this list.

 - values folder (all files)